-FNB has listed eight new Exchange Traded Notes (ETNs over four US listed stocks; Nvidia, Booking Holdings, Eli Lilly and Palo Alto.
+FNB listed eight new Exchange Traded Notes (ETNs over four US listed stocks; Nvidia, Booking Holdings, Eli Lilly and Palo Alto back in May of this year.

-These are fractional ETNs so priced around 1000c rather than the tens of thousands that Nvidia for example would trade at.
+These are fractional ETNs so priced around 1000c rather than the thousands of Rands that Nvidia for example would trade at.

 They also importantly come in two flavours, either a Compo or a Quanto version.
 The Compo has a C at the end of the JSE code and includes the currency fluctuations in the price.
 The Qauanto sees the JSE share code ending in a Q and here the currency moves have zero impact on the price of the ETN.